alibaba/arthas/site/src/site/sphinx/en/index.md

 * Supports telnet and WebSocket, which enables both local and remote diagnostics with command line and browsers.
 * Supports JDK 6+

+**If you are using Arthas, please let us know that your use is very important to us: [https://github.com/alibaba/arthas/issues/111] (https://github.com/alibaba/arthas /issues/111)**

 Contents
 --------